exercism/python/concepts/function-arguments/about.md

 SyntaxError: positional argument follows keyword argument
 ```

-Requiring positional-only arguments for function calls can be done through the use of the `/` operator in the parameter list:
+Requiring positional-only arguments for function calls can be done through the use of the `/` operator in the parameter list.

 Following is an example of positional-only arguments: